The Lord of the Rings: The Fellowship of the Ring: Plot

-In the Second Age of Middle-earth, the lords of Elves, Dwarves, and Men are given Rings of Power.
-Unbeknownst to them, the Dark Lord Sauron forges the One Ring in Mount Doom, instilling into it a great part of his power, to dominate the other Rings to conquer Middle-earth.
+In the Second Age of Middle-earth, the lords of Elves, Dwarves, and Men each receive Rings of Power.
+Unbeknownst to them, the Dark Lord Sauron forges the One Ring in Mount Doom, imbuing it with his power to control the other Rings and conquer Middle-earth.
 A final alliance of Men and Elves battles Sauron's forces in Mordor.
-Isildur of Gondor severs Sauron's finger and the Ring with it, thereby vanquishing Sauron and returning him to spirit form.
-With Sauron's first defeat, the Third Age of Middle-earth begins.
-The Ring's influence corrupts Isildur, who takes it for himself and is later killed by Orcs.
-The Ring is lost in a river for 2,500 years until it is found by Gollum, who owns it for over four and a half centuries.
-The ring abandons Gollum and it is subsequently found by a hobbit named Bilbo Baggins, who is unaware of its history.
+Isildur of Gondor severs Sauron's finger, vanquishing him and returning him to spirit form, marking the beginning of the Third Age.
+The Ring corrupts Isildur, who takes it and is later killed by Orcs.
+The Ring is lost in a river for 2,500 years until it is found by Gollum, who has possessed it for over four centuries.
+The Ring abandons Gollum and is found by a hobbit named Bilbo Baggins.

-Sixty years later, Bilbo celebrates his 111th birthday in the Shire, reuniting with his old friend, the wizard Gandalf the Grey.
-Bilbo departs the Shire for one last adventure, and he leaves his inheritance, including the Ring, to his nephew Frodo.
-Gandalf investigates the Ring, discovers its true nature, and learns that Gollum was captured and tortured by Sauron's Orcs, revealing two words during his interrogation: "Shire" and "Baggins."
-Gandalf returns and warns Frodo to leave the Shire.
-As Frodo departs with his friend, gardener Samwise Gamgee, Gandalf rides to Isengard to meet with the wizard Saruman, but discovers his betrayal and alliance with Sauron, who has dispatched his nine undead Nazgûl servants to find Frodo.
+Sixty years later, Bilbo celebrates his 111th birthday in the Shire with his old friend, Gandalf the Grey.
+He leaves the Shire for one last adventure, passing on his inheritance, including the Ring, to his nephew Frodo.
+Gandalf investigates the Ring, learns its true nature, and discovers that Gollum revealed two words during interrogation: "Shire" and "Baggins."
+Gandalf warns Frodo to leave the Shire.
+As Frodo departs with his gardener friend, Samwise Gamgee, Gandalf heads to Isengard to seek counsel from his friend, the powerful wizard Saruman.
+Saruman reveals Sauron has dispatched his nine Nazgûl servants to retrieve the Ring.
+Gandalf immediately attempts to flee to warn Frodo, but is imprisoned by Saruman who has allied himself with Sauron, communicating with him via a palantír.

-Frodo and Sam are joined by fellow hobbits Merry and Pippin, and they evade the Nazgûl before arriving in Bree, where they are meant to meet Gandalf.
-However, Gandalf never arrives, having been taken prisoner by Saruman.
-The hobbits are then aided by a Ranger named Strider, who promises to escort them to Rivendell; however, they are ambushed by the Nazgûl on Weathertop, and their leader, the Witch-King, stabs Frodo with a Morgul blade.
-Arwen, an Elf and Strider's beloved, locates Strider and rescues Frodo, summoning flood-waters that sweep the Nazgûl away.
-She takes him to Rivendell, where he is healed by the Elves.
-Frodo meets with Gandalf, who escaped Isengard on a Great Eagle.
-That night, Strider reunites with Arwen, and they affirm their love for each other.
+Frodo and Sam join up with fellow hobbits Merry and Pippin and evade the Nazgûl before reaching Bree to meet Gandalf, who never arrives as Saruman captures him.
+A Ranger named Strider helps them get to Rivendell but they are ambushed on Weathertop by the Nazgûl, who wound Frodo with a Morgul blade.
+Arwen, Strider's beloved Elf, finds them, rescues Frodo, and takes him to Rivendell to be healed and reunite with Gandalf, who had escaped Isengard on a Great Eagle.
+That night, Arwen declares to Strider she is willing to sacrifice her immortality for their love.